 We held a three quick-fire 5 minute brainstorm sessions for each problem/persona, and constraints were added in each session to encourage a range of ideas.
 These constraints were: ideas that would cost over $1 million to implement, ideas that would displease the boss, and ideas that were based on magic or fantasy.
 Below is the output from the brainstorm I facilitated with two classmates.
 It was lots of fun, and we produced a wide variety of ideas, from the sublime to the ridiculous!

-After churning out lots of ideas, we needed to select two or three to take forward.
-We reviewed the ideas, looking for ways of converting whacky ideas into implementable ideas, or combining aspects of different ideas into one.
+We reviewed the ideas, looking for ways of converting them into implementable ideas, or combining aspects of different ideas into one.
 One way to decide which ideas to develop further is to apply selection criteria, such as:

 - Quick: an idea that could have an impact and be implemented quickly